CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 # Exercise 2: Threat Protection

+  In this exercise you will explore through Microsoft threat protection portal and Microsoft Secure Score.

 ### Task 1 : Explore MS threat protection portal

 1. Microsoft Threat Protection is a unified pre- and post-breach enterprise defense suite that natively coordinates detection, prevention, investigation, and response across endpoints, identities, email, and applications to provide integrated protection against sophisticated attacks.